frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

         <source src="/img/learning-course/stage1b/exercises/e3/e3a3.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>3.
-Assemble the 36T pulley, belt, motor, and motor pinion pulley using parts from the MKCad App.
+Assemble the 36T pulley, belt, motor, and motor pinion pulley using parts from FRCDesignLib.
 Notice that the motor pinion is offset 1/16" from the bottom of the shaft to better align with the belt.
 Additionally, notice that the belt requires only a single fasten mate since its orientation was determined by how it was modeled in the part studio.</figcaption>
     </figure>
   </div>